 Car dealers are very talented in how they advertise price and payments of their vehicles.
 Each dealer is looking for the latest and greatest way to drive customers to their dealerships.
 Some of these advertising terms can be tricky and very misleading if you don't know how to decipher them.

 Dealer advertising terms are some of the most complicated to decode and understand if you're not familiar with them.
-You will most likely always find some kind of disclaimer (fine print) located on the advertisement, disclosing what every term means.
+You will most likely always find some kind of disclaimer (fine print) located on the advertisement, disclosing what every term stated in the ad means.

 Whenever you see a price or payment advertised within an ad.
 By law the dealer must disclose all of the requirements to the particular offer.
 This is normally done by using a symbol or code next to the offer and the terms and conditions are then written in very small print in a disclaimer located somewhere else on the dealer's advertisement.